 Despite Brooklyn’s growing reputation as a food destination, its chefs are not worried about pleasing tourists.

-"We see ourselves as a neighborhood restaurant.
-We are just serving a neighborhood with food," said Jean Adamson, chef and co-owner of Vinegar Hill House.
+“We see ourselves as a neighbourhood restaurant.
+We are just serving a neighbourhood with food,” said Jean Adamson, chef and co-owner of Vinegar Hill House.

 Reporting by Richard Leong; editing by Patricia Reaney